 From the moment your patients enroll in HUMIRA Complete, an Ambassador is available to listen, to encourage them to make their own decisions, and to motivate them to reach their goals.
 Ambassadors reinforce your treatment plan, helping patients stay on track through every step of their treatment journey.

 †Ambassadors do not provide medical advice and are trained to direct patients to speak with their healthcare professional about any treatment-related questions, including further referrals.

 Send a link of the HUMIRA Complete App to your patient.Download app

 While patients will get their initial injection training from you or your staff, HUMIRA Complete can help reinforce it.
 Patients can choose from personalized training provided by a nurse or online training videos.

-Training videos for the HUMIRA Pen and syringe are available on HUMIRA.com.
+Patients can access 24/7 on-call nurse injection training support at 1.800.4HUMIRA.‡ Training videos for the HUMIRA Pen and syringe are available on HUMIRA.com and the HUMIRA Complete App.
 They cover self-injection, as well as how to inject a child.
-Plus, a Talking Training Pen is available in English, Spanish and Mandarin.
+Plus, a training Pen or syringe can be provided.Show videos

 Patients treated with HUMIRA are at increased risk for developing serious infections that may lead to hospitalization or death.
 Most patients who developed these infections were taking concomitant immunosuppressants such as methotrexate or corticosteroids.